mfaccenda/ECOMAN2.0-seismology.SKS-SPLIT/README.md

 # COMPILAION

-• Untar fstrack.tar.gz: tar -zxvf fstrack.tar.gz
+Untar fstrack.tar.gz: tar -zxvf fstrack.tar.gz

-• Execute the Makefile in fstrack/single_layer1: make
+Execute the Makefile in fstrack/single_layer1: make

-• Execute the Makefile in fstrack/multi_layer: make
+Execute the Makefile in fstrack/multi_layer: make

-• copy the binary file anicake from /fstrack/bin directory to the SKS-SPLIT directory containing the bash file pbs_sks.
+Copy the binary file anicake from /fstrack/bin directory to the SKS-SPLIT directory containing the bash file pbs_sks.
 Directory /fstrack can be now deleted, if wanted.

-• Execute ./bash_compile in SKS-SPLIT
+Execute ./bash_compile in SKS-SPLIT

+Depending on the Intel Fortran Compiler and environment settings, F77=ifort, F90=ifort, CC=icc must be added to each of the two Makefile.
+This is done in the FSTRACK version present in this package

 # RUN

-submit the pbs_sks bash file which consecutively runs:
+Submit the pbs_sks bash file which consecutively runs:

-./stack_calc args (generates a stack of horizontal layers with different elastic tensors) mpiexec -np nprocs ./split_calc args (computes splitting paramters aver- aged over back-azimuth)
+./stack_calc args (generates a stack of horizontal layers with different elastic tensors)

+mpiexec -np nprocs ./split_calc args (computes splitting paramters aver- aged over back-azimuth)
-1Depending on the Intel Fortran Compiler and environment settings, you need to add F77=ifort,F90=ifort,CC=icc to each of the two Makefile.
-This is done in the FSTRACK version present in this package
-55